mlcommons/medperf/docs/mlcubes/mlcube_data.md

 All paths are relative to `mlcube/workspace/` folder.

-To set up additional inputs you should add a key-value pair in the task's `inputs` dictionary:
+To set up additional inputs, add a key-value pair in the task's `inputs` dictionary:

 ```yaml title="mlcube.yaml" hl_lines="9"
 ...